floraxinru/NLP_HotelReviews/README.md

 https://www.linkedin.com/feed/update/urn:li:activity:6542891460965081088/

 ### May 2019 Update:
-> A new and revolutionary approach for NLP was developed in 2018, called Universal Language Model Fine-tuning for Text Classification (ULMFit).
+> A new and revolutionary approach for NLP was developed in 2018, called Universal Language Model Fine-tuning for Text Classification (ULMFiT).
 It utilizes neural networks and inductive transfer learning for text classification.(https://arxiv.org/abs/1801.06146).
 It would be very interesting to apply it here (there's already at least 1 related kernel on Kaggle), and train a language model and use it to classify hotel reviews.
 The result might also be applied to reviews for airbnb or other websites for rentals.